 Assignments and Weighting:

 Assignment 2: Paper on Digital Libraries (10%)

 Assignment 3: Evaluation of an operational digital libraries (Group) (10%)

 Build an Omeka Digital Library (Group) (35%)

 Online Discussions and Participation (21%)

 School of Library and Information Studies Grading Statement:

-Grades reflect professional judgments of student achievement made by instructors.
-These judgments are based on a combination of absolute achievement and relative performance in class.
+Grades reflect professional judgements of student achievement made by instructors.
+These judgements are based on a combination of absolute achievement and relative performance in class.
 The instructor should mark in terms of raw scores, rank the assignments in order of merit, and with due attention to the verbal descriptions of the various grades, assign an appropriate final letter grade.